Get the highlights in your inbox every week.

 Are you a Picasa user?

-- Eye of GNOME, the built-in image viewer with many Linux distributions, does a fine job with displaying images in most common formats, although it is slated to see an upgrade in the near future as GNOME moves towards Sushi for file previews.
+- Eye of GNOME, the built-in image viewer with many Linux distributions, does a fine job with displaying images in most common formats.

 - ImageGlass is another open source basic image viewer, which, while simple, benefits from the speed that comes with being so lightweight, and is a good choice for Windows users.